callumflack/callum-flack-design/content/posts/2017-10-15-raatsicc-community-outreach-website.comp.md

 @[MarkdownImage](project src="https://res.cloudinary.com/pw-img-cdn/image/upload/v1522320481/okok/raatsicc-mobile-screens-dark.png")

 > Callum has responded to our needs by listening and helping us through the process so that we've got a website that helps us talk to out communities.
-We have trust and control in our relationship. _— Emma Schuh, Secretary_
+We have trust and control in our relationship. _Emma Schuh, Secretary_

 @[MarkdownMovie](laptop frame src="287001742" videoRatio="69.4434524")